Alphabetical Plant Listing

 • They are almost exclusively perennial herbs with square stems and opposite aromatic leaves.

-• In summer, they produce tiny, pale purple, pink, or white flowers that are arranged in whorls or crowded together in terminal spikes.
+• In summer, they produce tiny, pale purple, pink, or white flowers arranged in whorls or crowded together in terminal spikes.

 • Mint is prized for its refreshing, cool, aromatic flavor.
 Its oil is used in toothpaste, gum, candy, and beauty products.